 Chain 3, then work 3tr's into 1st space between clusters of previous row.
-Work 5 more tr clusters into the spaces of the previous row.
+Work tr clusters into each space made in the previous row.
 And then to finish the row, work 1 tr into the top stitch of the ch3 made at start of previous row.
 Fasten off.

 Row 4 :: Tie in your new colour...knot the two yarns tightly together, leaving ends to darn in after.